AshrafDurjoy/DevOpsFundamentalsToAdvanced/ec2-deployment-guide.md

 - Connects to the provisioned EC2 instance
 - Pulls and runs Docker container with the application
 - Configures environment variables to connect to DynamoDB

+## Pre-Run Checklist

+Before triggering the workflow, verify these critical items:

+1. **GitHub Repository Structure**
+   - ✅ Repository contains `solar-system-main` directory with all application files
+   - ✅ Application has a `package.json` file and proper directory structure
+   - ✅ Workflow file `.github/workflows/solar-system-ec2.yml` exists

+2. **GitHub Secrets**
+   - ✅ All AWS credentials are set as secrets
+   - ✅ EC2 key pair name matches the key you created in AWS
+   - ✅ EC2_SSH_KEY includes complete private key content with `-----BEGIN RSA PRIVATE KEY-----` header

+3. **GitHub Permissions**
+   - ✅ Repository has Actions and Packages enabled
+   - ✅ Workflow permissions include "Read and write permissions"
+   - ✅ Repository has permission to create and use packages

+4. **AWS Resources**
+   - ✅ IAM user has all required permissions
+   - ✅ EC2 key pair is created and downloaded
+   - ✅ AWS region is consistent across all configurations
+   - ✅ Your AWS account has sufficient service quotas

+Use the Debug job output to verify that all environment variables and secrets are correctly set before proceeding with the full deployment.

 ## Step 4: Running the Workflow